One of the most common questions I get when speaking with potential clients is “How long will my divorce take?”

 9. Nisi Period (90/120 days)

 This is the final stage of the divorce process, and is simply a court-mandated waiting period after the Court enters a final judgment.
-This automatically expires and the divorce becomes final (for real) after 90 days for a contested divorce, 120 days for an uncontested divorce.
+This automatically expires and the divorce becomes final (for real) after 90 days for a contested divorce, or 120 days for an uncontested divorce.

 10. Divorce is Final!